-- Ujjayi Pranayama should not be practiced at a fast pace if there is any heart problem.
+- Ujjayi Pranayama should not be practised at a fast pace if there is any heart problem.

-- In the case of low blood pressure, it should not be practiced.
+- In the case of low blood pressure, should not practise it.

 - Practice it with an empty stomach or 4-5 hours after the meal.